Information for patients

 The latest Island Health COVID-19 information can be found here (follow the tab 'Information for the General Public').

 Call the provincial 1-888-COVID19 line for non-medical COVID-19 information.

 Visit the Pathways Community Services Directory for useful COVID-19 resources.

 The Pathways Community Service Directory website makes it easy for patients to find and access community resources in your area or online.
 It includes Covid-19 information and it covers key areas like Addictions, First Nations Services, LGBT2Q+ Supports, Maternity Care, Mental Health, Seniors Services, Wellness Supports, and more.

 User-friendly search and filter options help you quickly identify the best service/program.
 The website also shows local related news and updates, referral requirements and service costs, plus links to handouts, videos, helplines and websites.

 View the 2-minute intro video for patients.

 Are you or someone you know suffering from mild to moderate depression or anxiety?
-Or maybe you are just finding stressful situations harder to deal with than you use to?
+Or maybe you are just finding stressful situations harder to deal with than you used to?
 The CBT Skills Group is here to help.